-Assessment.
-We organize the discussion of our findings around size and growth, both of which demonstrate some patterns, although not the ones expected by the previous literature.
+Assessment: We organize the discussion of our findings around size and growth, both of which demonstrate some patterns, although not the ones expected by the previous literature.

-Size.
-The evolution of size can be observed in Fig. 2 to 4.
-Concerning the issue of a recurring, fundamental pattern of smooth expansion, interrupted with abrupt changes or, more generally, versions of perfective maintenance, we have to say
+Size: The evolution of size can be observed in Figs. 2-4.
+Concerning the issue of a recurring, fundamental pattern of smooth expansion, interrupted with abrupt changes or, more generally, versions of perfective maintenance, we have to say that we simply cannot detect the behavior that Lehman did (contrast Figs. 2-4 to the respective figures of articles [7,8]): in sharp contrast to the smooth baseline growth that Lehman has highlighted, the evolution of the size of the studied database schemata provides a landscape with a large variety of sequences of the following three fundamental behaviors.

 - In all schemata, we can see periods of increase, especially at the beginning of their lifetime or after a large drop in the schema size.
 This is an indication of positive feedback, i.e., the need to expand the schema to cover the information needs of the users especially since the overall trend in almost all of the studied databases is to see an increase in the schema size as time passes. - In all schemata, there are versions with drops in schema size.
 Those drops are typically sudden and steep and usually take place in short periods of time.
 Sometimes, in fact, these drops are of significantly larger size than the typical change.
-We can safely say that the existence of these drops in the schema size indicates perfective maintenance and thus, the existence of a negative feedback mechanism in the evolution process. - In all schemata, there are periods of calmness, i.e., periods of non-modification to the logical structure of the schema.
+We can safely say that the existence of these drops in the schema size indicates perfective maintenance and thus, the existence of a negative feedback mechanism in the evolution process.

+In all schemata, there are periods of calmness, i.e., periods of non-modification to the logical structure of the schema.
 This is especially evident if one observes the heartbeat of the database, where changes are grouped to very specific moments in time.

-Growth and its oscillations.
-Growth (i.e., the difference in the size between two subsequent versions) comes with common characteristics in all datasets.
+Growth and its oscillations: Growth (i.e., the difference in the size between two subsequent versions) comes with common characteristics in all datasets.
 In most cases, growth is small (typically ranging within 0 and 1).
 As Fig. 5 demonstrates, we have too many occurrences of zero growth, typically iterating between small non-zero growth and zero growth.
 Due to perfective maintenance, we also have negative values of growth (less than the positive ones).
 We do not have a constant flow of versions where the schema size is continuously changing; rather, we have small spikes between one and zero.
 Thus, we have to state that the growth comes with a pattern of spikes.
 Due to this characteristic, the average value is typically very close to zero (on the positive side) in all datasets, both for tables and attributes.
 There are few cases of large change too; we forward the reader to Law V for a discussion and to Fig. 9 for a graphical depiction of their characteristics.